syncfusion-content/xamarin-docs/Xamarin/SfListView/Overview.md

 * Swiping - Swipe template for loading views with custom actions.

 * Header and Footer with sticky options.

+* Supports load more data at runtime automatically or manually when end of list is reached.

 ## Advantages of SfListView over Xamarin Forms ListView